 'Supernatural' Recap: Back To The Future

 Ever since the stupendous and Emmy-worthy season 4 episode, “In The Beginning,” the “Supernatural” writers have winningly explored the theme of time-travel and shaken the Winchester family tree in episodes like “Time After Time,” "The Song Remains The Same" and this week's A-Bomb of an installment, “As Time Goes By.”

 The episode opens in Normal, Illinois in 1958 with a man tucking in his son before venturing to an event shrouded in mystery with the secret knocks and strange costumes.
 When the bodies start dropping, it’s clear there is a supernatural connection.
 Henry, a dreamboat with swagger that would make Don Draper jealous, is given a precious item by a man with bloody eyes and escapes And how he does.
-Instead of running outside or hiding, he performs a complicated ritual involving finger-painting in his own blood and chanting, and flees to the future, more importantly to Sam and Dean Winchester’s motel room.
+Instead of running outside or hiding, he performs a complicated ritual involving finger-painting in his own blood and chanting, and flees to the future.
+More importantly and confoundingly to Sam and Dean Winchester’s motel room.
 “Which one of you is John Winchester?”
 Clearly, that's why I only time travel in a tardis.

 In the future, next to Sam and Dean’s brawn and flannel, Henry (Gil McKinney) seems an arrogant, dapper warlock, but he backs it up by easily slipping both Sam and Dean with magic and trying to hotwire the Impala.